Flood Warning issued for Carroll, Chariton, Linn, Livingston by NWS - News Break

 Flood Warning issued for Carroll, Chariton, Linn, Livingston by NWS

-Effective: 2021-07-14 14:45:00 CDT Expires: 2021-07-15 19:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-07-13 10:36:00 CDT Expires: 2021-07-15 03:56:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
 Target Area: Carroll; Chariton; Linn; Livingston The Flood Warning is extended for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
+The Flood Warning continues for the following rivers in Missouri Chariton River near Prairie Hill affecting Chariton and Macon Counties.
 Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-The Flood Warning is now in effect until tomorrow evening The Flood Warning continues for the Grand River near Sumner. * Until tomorrow evening. * At 1:45 PM CDT Wednesday the stage was 26.8 feet. * Flood stage is 26.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage this evening. * Impact...At 23.0 feet, Bottomland 1 to 2 miles south of the gage begins to flood. * Impact...At 26.0 feet, Rural land adjacent to the river is flooded. * Impact...At 28.0 feet, Rural roads are under water.
-Fld Obs Forecasts Location Stg Stg Day/Time Wed Thu Thu 7pm 7am 7pm Grand River Sumner 26.0 26.8 Wed 1pm 26.0 20.2 16.9alerts.weather.gov
+The Flood Warning remains in effect The Flood Warning continues for the Grand River near Sumner. * Until early Thursday morning. * At 4:45 AM CDT Tuesday the stage was 32.2 feet. * Flood stage is 26.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to rise to a crest of 32.5 feet this morning.
+It will then fall below flood stage late tonight. * Impact...At 23.0 feet, Bottomland 1 to 2 miles south of the gage begins to flood. * Impact...At 26.0 feet, Rural land adjacent to the river is flooded. * Impact...At 28.0 feet, Rural roads are under water.alerts.weather.gov

 Comments / 0